RockefellerArchiveCenter/docs-guide/add-content.md

 The [docs-build](https://github.com/RockefellerArchiveCenter/docs-build) repo contains the CSS stylesheets for docs.rockarch.org.
 However, it is possible to add HTML and CSS markup directly into a Markdown file.

 To style text as an example that will be set apart from the other text, assign the block of text a <div> tag and css class "docs-example."
-As specified in our custom CSS for the site, this will change the font and center the text.
+As specified in our custom CSS for the site, this will change the style to set the text apart.

 `<div class="docs-example"><p> This is some example text </p> </div>`

+<div class="docs-example"><p> This is some example text </p> </div>